MightyMoud/sidekick/README.md

 - 👍 One command VPS setup (docker, traefik, sops, age)
 - 💻 deploy any application from a dockerfile
 - ✊ Zero downtime deployment
+- 🌏 High availbility and load balancing
 - 🔒 Zero config TLS Certs
 - ✅ Connect domains or use sslip.io out of the box
 - 🔥 Built in integration with SOPS
-- 🚀 Single command preview deployments
 - 🛸 Escape the vendorlock forever
-- 🔒 Security and best practices

 ## Motivation
-I'm fed up of the complexity required to host my side projects.
-While some services shine as lamp post in this era of heroku replacmenets, i.e fly.io, I believe simple VPS can go a long way.
-The motivation behind sidekick is to make hosting your side projects as simple as possible, as cheap as possible and as production ready as possible; you will be surprised how much traffic a 12$/mo instance on DO can handle.
+I'm tired of the complexity involved in hosting my side projects.
+While some platforms, like Fly.io, stand out in the crowded field of Heroku replacements, I believe a simple VPS can be just as effective.
+That's why I created Sidekick: to make hosting side projects as straightforward, affordable, and production-ready as possible.
+You'll be surprised how much traffic a $8/month instance on DigitalOcean can handle.

 ## Inspiration
 - https://fly.io/